Duality between atomic configurations and Bloch states in twistronic materials

 The number of two-dimensional (2D) materials that have been experimentally isolated as single-layers of atomic-scale thickness has been growing at a rapid pace \cite{Novoselov2004, Ayari2007, Dean2010, Mak2010, Radisavljevic2011, De2013}.
-Alongside these advances, methods to combine single layers into multi-layer heterostructures have developed a remarkable level of control over the relative orientation of successive layers, on the order of $0.1^\circ$ \cite{Hunt2013,Cao2016,Koren2016,Kim2017}.
+Alongside these advances, methods to combine single layers into multi-layer heterostructures \cite{Hunt2013,Cao2016,Koren2016,Kim2017} have developed a remarkable level of control over the relative orientation (twist) of successive layers, on the order of $0.1^\circ$.
 The resulting heterostrucures represent a new type of composite materials with properties spanning a vast range that includes insulators, semiconductors, metals and superconductors \cite{Geim2013}.
 The different arrangements of layers of 2D materials provide an intriguing platform for exploring new physics and potential applications based on their electronic, optical, magnetic and thermal properties.
 The relative orientation of successive layers, often characterized by a twist angle between the ideal in-plane lattices, represents an additional ``knob'' for adjusting the system properties.
-A well-studied example is twisted bilayer graphene (tBLG), where the twist-angle between successive layers of graphene causes controllable inter-layer electronic hybridization: at certain magic-angles ($< 1.2^\circ$) a symmetric hybridization between the two Dirac cones from the individual layers introduces flat bands in the bilayer band-structure and results in highly-localized electronic states \cite{Li2009, Bistritzer2011, San-Jose2012, Wong2015, Brihuega2012, Luican2011}.
-In the present work we use simple models and accurate electronic structure calculations to predict that this twist-induced localization is a phenomenon common to many types of layered heterostructures and we suggest that this effect can result in interesting correlated electron behavior, as was recently observed at the magic-angles of tBLG \cite{Kim2017}, or large-scale electronic arrays, as seen in heterogenous bilayer TMDC structures \cite{Zhang2017}.
+A well-studied example is twisted bilayer graphene (tBLG), where the twist-angle between successive layers of graphene causes controllable inter-layer electronic hybridization.
+At a magic twist angle ($\approx 1^\circ$) a symmetric hybridization between the two Dirac cones from the individual layers introduces flat bands in the bilayer band structure, resulting in localized electronic states \cite{Li2009, Bistritzer2011, San-Jose2012, Wong2015, Brihuega2012, Luican2011} and enhanced electronic correlations \cite{Cao2018sc, Cao2018mott, Yankowitz2019}.